rspeele/CSharpFSharpPhrasebook/README.md

 The samples are currently split into two sections:

-* [Code](CheatsheetCode.md) shows how to translate the code you write inside
-  methods: variable assignments, loops, conditionals, etc.
+* [The code section](CheatsheetCode.md) shows how to translate the code you write inside methods: variable assignments, loops, conditionals, etc.

-* [Code](CheatsheetTypes.md) shows how to translate the code you write to define classes, interfaces, enums, generics, etc.
+* [The types section](CheatsheetTypes.md) shows how to translate the code you write to define classes, interfaces, enums, generics, etc.